opf/openproject/docs/development/design-system/README.md

 # Design System

 <div class="alert alert-info" role="alert">
-**Note**: The initial version of the OpenProject design system is developed in Figma.
+  <strong>Note</strong>: The initial version of the OpenProject design system is developed in Figma.
 We will move this documentation to the docs in a later stage.
 </div>

 ## Foundation library